lineaba/100DaysofCode/logR1.md

 Check-in: Have been keeping up with the contributors on the prog-o-meter today.
 A couple new merges, and a lot of good suggestions in the issues.
 I have a merge conflict to solve tonight, and hope to be able to work on a flow-issue in the code myself tonight, but it depends on how much time I have to spend on the merge issue.
 Check-out: Did not get much actual coding done.
 Reviewed commits to prog-o-meter project, solved the merge conflict.
 Luckily it was a simple conflict, could solve it in the github browser, did not need to deal with the commandline and vim!
 Reflection: I am impressed with how fast we are getting lots of things done on the prog-o-meter.
 I just wanna make sure I still keep coding for it myself too.
 Tomorrow I will start out the morning coding.
 Solving the little issue about the code in line 130 (unused variable in for-loop), and the flow (preselecting one of the radio-buttons, keep the window popping-up when the user haven't added a valid name, shutting down the entire program, if user closes one of windows with the x in the corner).
 I might not have time to solve all these issues, but this is the order that I am progressing in.

+### DAY 15 - Tuesday April 24th ###
+BELATED LOG

+Spend 45 mins. in the morning researching and testing out some solutions to the radiobutton problem for the prog-o-meter start window.
+Didn't find a solution, but learned about IntVar.
+More maintaining work for prog-o-meter

+__Wednesday April 25th__
+Super busy day today.
+Did some maintaining work for prog-o-meter, but didn't actually have time to write any code myself, so I will not be counting this day.

+### DAY 16 - Thursday April 25th ###
+Check-out: Plenty of maintaining work for the prog-o-meter today.
+Finally solved the radio-button issue.
+I had been to focused on making a fix that fit into my current version, instead of taking a step back, and looking at the actual intention for how the buttons should be used.
+Instead of having one of them being selected as default, I just needed to remove the submit button, and instead make the close_window function belong to the radiobuttons themselves.
+That way the user can't move in the flow, without choosing new/returning.
+I still need to fix the problem that they might click the red cross to close window, and then they shouldn't be taken further in the flow.
+That will be for tomorrow - I think I have a pretty good idea of what to do.
+Reflection: I haven't been so good at updating my log these last couple of days.
+I wanna be consistent with it.
+I do think it helps focus my attention on my goals, long- and shortterm.